Unique Characterisability and Learnability of Temporal Queries Mediated by an Ontology: Proofs for Section

+\end{itemize} Clearly, $\Omc'$ can be computed in polynomial time.
+Regarding the relationship between \Omc and $\Omc'$, we observe the following consequences of the definition of $\Omc'$. \begin{lemma} ~\ As $\q_T$ is safe, it does not have lone conjuncts.

-Let \Lmc be an ontology language as in the theorem.
-We start with proving $(i)$.
-Let $\q_T$ be the target query, \Omc an \Lmc-ontology, and $\Dmc,a$ be a positive example with $\Dmc = \Amc_0\ldots\Amc_n$ and $\Dmc$ satisfiable \wrt \Omc.
-We modify \Dmc in a number of steps such that in the end $\Dmc$ viewed as a two-dimensional query is equivalent to $\q_T$.
-As a general proviso we assume that at all times each $\Amc_i$ (viewed as CQ) is \Omc-saturated; this is without loss of generality since instance checking \wrt \ELHIF-ontologies is decidable~\cite{DBLP:phd/dnb/Tobies01}.
-By Lemma~\ref{lem:query-normalform}, we can assume $\q_T$ to be in normal form.
-We further assume $\q_T$ to be of shape~\eqref{fullq2appendix}:
+We start with showing~$(i)$ and then describe the necessary modifications for~$(ii)$ and~$(iii)$.
+The idea of the proof is to modify \Dmc in a number of steps such that in the end $\Dmc$ viewed as a temporal query is equivalent to $\q_T$.
+As a general proviso we assume that at all times: each $\Amc_i$ (viewed as CQ) is \Omc-saturated; this is without loss of generality since instance checking \wrt \ELHIF ontologies is decidable~\cite{DBLP:phd/dnb/Tobies01},